 Virtually visit any place in the world.
 Look across the Andes, into the Grand Canyon, over the Alps, or along the African Sahara. (from Nasa site)

 ArcGIS is a powerful tool for working with spatial data and it is the industry standard for researchers and professionals working with GIS.
-Washington University in St. Louis currently has a campus wide site license for the ESRI ArcGIS Software, making it available to all students, faculty, and stafff for research purposes.
+Washington University in St. Louis currently has a campus wide site license for the ESRI ArcGIS Software, making it available to all students, faculty, and staff for research purposes.
 See this guide for installation instructions.
 You can also access ArcGIS desktop in most computer labs on campus, as well as in the dedicated GIS Teaching Lab.

 Hawth's Analysis Tools is an extension for ESRI's ArcGIS (specifically ArcMap).
 It is designed to perform spatial analysis and functions that cannot be conveniently accomplished with out-of-the-box ArcGIS.